(Last updated September 30, 2019)

 Everyone remembers the bad boss they had in their lifetime.
 This was the person that micromanaged them, didn’t trust them with projects or assignments and might have even belittled them.
 When one comes away from an experience like that, they generally tend to make a silent promise to themselves never to abuse a leadership role if they are given one.

 If you happen to be a woman leader at your organization, use your powers for good.
 Be kind and thoughtful to everyone on and off your team.
 Work hard and be committed to your role, but be open to feedback and encourage creativity and new ideas.
-This kind of behavior will reflect off of you and bounce onto everyone else you do business with, from partners to employees.
-You never know how many people your actions might wind up inspiring!
+This kind of behavior will influence everyone else you do business with, from partners to employees.
+You never know how many people will be inspired and motivated by your actions!

 - Maintain perspective.

 Step back and calmly reassess the situation.
-Consider what is a priority and what is not and then handle items smoothly with a little thought.
+Consider what is a priority and what is not and then handle items smoothly with a little thought and consideration for all parties involved.
 If you make a practice in doing this, you’ll find what seemed to be initially exasperating wasn’t worth getting worked up over.
-Much like our point about setting a good example, your behavior will be positively viewed by those around you.
+Much like setting a good example, your behavior will be positively viewed by those around you.
 This will allow yourself to be seen as a true professional and will empower others to emulate your behavior.

 - Connect women with awesome female mentors.